It’s time to close the 23.3% pay gap in our industry

 Companies that have achieved pay parity agree that it’s not a one-off event and must be evaluated annually and reviewed on an ongoing basis.

-Commercial Real Estate Women (CREW) Network is the industry's premier business networking organization dedicated to transforming the commercial real estate industry by advancing women globally.
-The organization supports more than 11,000 members in 74+ major markets through business networking, leadership development, industry research and career outreach.
+CREW Network is the premier business network dedicated to transforming the commercial real estate industry by advancing women globally.
+CREW Network members comprise of nearly 12,000 professionals in 75+ markets worldwide and represent nearly all disciplines of commercial real estate—every type of expert required to "do the deal."
 CREW Network is also the leading producer of research on women in commercial real estate.
-It develops white papers annually and publishes a benchmark study every five years to provide valuable industry data and insights.
+It develops research papers annually and publishes a benchmark study every five years to provide valuable industry data and insights.

 CREW Network Chief Marketing Officer